World's Columbian Exposition: Guns and artillery

 The German firm Krupp had a pavilion of artillery, which apparently had cost one million dollars to stage, including a coastal gun of 42 cm in bore (16.54 inches) and a length of 33 calibres (45.93 feet, 14 meters).
 A breech-loaded gun, it weighed 120.46 long tons (122.4 metric tons).
 According to the company's marketing: "It carried a charge projectile weighing from 2,200 to 2,500 pounds which, when driven by 900 pounds of brown powder, was claimed to be able to penetrate at 2,200 yards a wrought-iron plate three feet thick if placed at right angles."

 Nicknamed "The Thunderer", the gun had an advertised range of 15 miles.
 On this occasion John Schofield declared Krupps' guns "the greatest peacemakers in the world".
 This gun was later seen as a precursor of the company's World War I Dicke Berta howitzers.

 Religions

 The 1893 Parliament of the World's Religions, which ran from September 11 to September 27, marked the first formal gathering of representatives of Eastern and Western spiritual traditions from around the world.
 According to Eric J. Sharpe, Tomoko Masuzawa, and others, the event was considered radical at the time, since it allowed non-Christian faiths to speak on their own behalf.
-For example, it is recognized as the first public mention of the Baháʼí Faith in North America.; it was not taken seriously by European scholars until the 1960s.
+For example, it is recognized as the first public mention of the Baháʼí Faith in North America; it was not taken seriously by European scholars until the 1960s.

 Moving walkway

-Along the banks of the lake, patrons on the way to the casino were taken on a moving walkway designed by architect Joseph Lyman Silsbee, the first of its kind open to the public, called The Great Wharf, Moving Sidewalk, it allowed people to walk along or ride in seats.
+Along the banks of the lake ran a moving walkway designed by architect Joseph Lyman Silsbee, the first of its kind open to the public.
+Called The Great Wharf, Moving Sidewalk, it carried patrons to the casino and allowed people to walk along or ride in seats.